LDAC is a high-bitrate Bluetooth audio codec developed by Sony to transmit more audio data wirelessly than standard codecs like SBC or AAC.

 It depends on how you game.

 If you play single-player titles or immersive third-person games, LDAC can add a lot to the experience.
-The wider soundstage, the cleaner highs — they help place environmental sounds in a way that feels more natural.
+The wider soundstage and cleaner highs help place environmental sounds more naturally.
 When I used it for Spider-Man: Miles Morales on PS Remote Play, city ambience and voice lines popped more.

+For competitive gaming, it’s less ideal.
 LDAC has slightly higher latency than aptX Low Latency or wired connections.
+In fast shooters like Valorant or COD Mobile, that delay can matter.

 How to Enable and Optimize LDAC